pnp/powershell/documentation/Get-PnPSearchExternalItem.md

 **Required Permissions**

-  * Microsoft Graph API: One of ExternalItem.ReadWrite.OwnedBy, ExternalItem.Read.All, ExternalItem.ReadWrite.All under a delegated context.
+  * Microsoft Graph API: ExternalItem.Read.All under a delegated context.
+Note that ExternalItem.ReadWrite.All will not work.
 Application context is not supported.

 Returns the external items indexed for a specific connector in Microsoft Search